7 May 2025

 The application received new features that contributed to an increase in resource requirements.
 Over time, we found ourselves far beyond the Committed Use Discounts frames purchased not long after the migration.

-- Optimizing the application’s core configuration, including the Apache web server and PHP interpreter.
-By fine-tuning their settings, we significantly improved resource efficiency, particularly regarding RAM usage.
+Optimizing the app's core configuration, including the Apache web server and PHP interpreter.
+By fine-tuning their settings, we greatly improved resource efficiency, particularly regarding RAM usage.

 Together, these optimizations led to a substantial reduction in computing costs.
 The first step allowed us to revert to using resources covered by Committed Use Discounts, while the second reduced resource consumption even further.